-Mary Fons is a writer, quilter, and designer living in Chicago.
+Mary Fons is a writer, editor, and public speaker living in Chicago.

 Mary Fons is a writer and editor who specializes in the history of the American quilt and the life of quilts in popular culture.
 She is currently in pre-production for a 10-part docuseries exploring the untold story of American quilts.